Poetry and Literature

 The 21st Poet Laureate Consultant in Poetry at the Library of Congress, Juan Felipe Herrera, has selected poet Allison Hedge Coke for the 2016 Witter Bynner Fellowship.
 Learn more

 Poetry of America

-This new series is part of the Center’s 75th Anniversary celebration.
+This series was launched is part of the Center’s 75th Anniversary celebration.
 Through two features, “Poetry of American Identity” and “Poetry of American History,” leaders in the literary field explore how poetry connects to the following themes: immigration and migration, work and industry, social change, and peace and war.

-HILL CENTER SERIES.
-Poet Carl Phillips will discuss his work with Ron Charles, the fiction editor of the Washington Post.
+Poet Mary Jo Bang will discuss her work with Ron Charles, editor of The Washington Post's Book World.
 This event is free and open to the public.
 Learn more